RemiAllio/MitoFinder/README.md

   <img src="/image/logo.png" alt="Drawing" width="250"/>
 </p>

-Mitofinder is a pipeline to assemble mitochondrial genomes and extract mitochondrial genes from trimmed sequencing read data.
+Mitofinder is a pipeline to assemble mitochondrial genomes and annotate mitochondrial genes from trimmed read sequencing data.

 # Requirements

-This software is suitable for all linux-like systems with gcc installed (Unfortunately, not MAC and Windows < v.10).
+This software is suitable for all linux-like systems with gcc installed (Unfortunately not Windows < v.10).

 # Table of content